Getting over your fear of learning how to drive starts with a few small steps in the right direction.

 Once you do that first class, you’ll probably realize that driving isn’t as bad as it first seemed.

-But if it’s not for you, that’s okay!
-You tried and now you know.
+And if it’s not for you, that’s okay!
+You tried, and now you know.

 7. Talk about it

-A key step in my journey of getting over the fear of learning how to drive was this: I talked about it.
+This was a key step in my journey to overcome the fear of learning to drive.

-It doesn’t sound like much, but this really helped me build the courage to finally start driving.
+It might not sound like a lot, but this really helped me build the courage to finally start learning to drive.

-If you don’t have anyone you feel comfortable talking to about your fear of learning how to drive, don’t underestimate the power of online communities.
+If you don’t have anyone you feel comfortable talking to about your anxiety, don’t underestimate the power of online communities.

 Conclusion

-I hope these tips help you on your journey to getting over the fear of learning how to drive.
+I hope these tips help you on your journey to getting over the fear of learning how to drive, just like they helped me.

 Just remember that it is a process, and take things one step at a time.